Linuxfabrik/monitoring-plugins/check-plugins/kvm-memory-usage/README.md

   -w, --warning WARN    WARN threshold for the memory a guest operating system
                         needs, in percent of the memory the guest sees.
                         Supports Nagios ranges.
-Default: 80
+Default: 80 --warning-commitment WARN_COMMITMENT
+                        WARN threshold for the memory promised to the running machines, in percent of the memory the host has.
+Above 100 the host has promised more memory than it has, and it can only honour that for as long as the guests leave theirs untouched.
+Supports Nagios ranges.
+                        Default: unset, the figure is reported but does not alert.
+Example: `120`

 Documentation:
 https://linuxfabrik.github.io/monitoring-plugins/check-plugins/kvm-memory-usage/